libvips/ruby-vips/README.md

 ruby-vips allows you to set up pipelines that don't get executed until you output the image to disk or to a string.
 This means you can create, manipulate, and pass around Image objects without incurring any memory or CPU costs.
-The image is not actually processed until you call e.g. Image#write.
+The image is not actually processed until you write the image to memory or to disk.

 ## Requirements